iSEE/iSEEindex/README.md

 <!-- badges: end -->

-The goal of `iSEEindex` is to provide an interface to any collection of data sets hosted anywhere within an iSEE web-application.
+The goal of `iSEEindex` is to provide an interface to any collection of data sets, hosted anywhere, within a single iSEE web-application.

 The main functionality of this package is to define a custom landing page for iSEE web-applications where app maintainers can list entirely